Leveraging Time Irreversibility with Order-Contrastive Pre-training: Finite-sample guarantee for time-irreversible features

 \section{Finite-sample guarantee for time-irreversible features}

 In this section, we study a class of distributions motivated by applications to time-series data in healthcare.
 We assume for simplicity that each $X^t \in \mathcal{X} = \{0,1\}^d$.
-We identify a simple set of three assumptions for which we can prove a finite sample guarantee for the set of \emph{feature selector} hypotheses.
+We identify a set of four assumptions for which we can prove a finite sample guarantee for the set of \emph{feature selector} representations $\cG$.
+Here we use $\cF$ to refer to the downstream hypothesis class, and we overload $Y$ to refer to the \emph{downstream} label of interest.